naoty/sweep/README.md

 ```
 POCKET_CONSUMER_KEY: A consumer key for your Pocket application
 POCKET_ACCESS_TOKEN: An access token for your Pocket application
-POCKET_ITEM_EXPIRATION: An expiration hours after which items are deleted (Default: 24)
+POCKET_EXPIRATION: An expiration hours after which items are deleted (Default: 24)
 ```

 ## Author